Find locally raised meat, milk and eggs near you!

 Explanation:

-the water pan is like a buffer or heat sink; it helps to stabilizxe the air temperature in the smoker in the best range AND it also keeps the smoke mpoist which helps to avoid the meat drying out.
+the water pan is like a buffer or heat sink; it helps to stabilize the air temperature in the smoker in the best range AND it also keeps the smoke moist which helps to avoid the meat drying out.

 Step 3 - Smoke until the temperature rise of the meat stalls